dotnet/dotnet-docker/samples/run-in-sdk-container.md

 You can test this working by editing one of the [source files](aspnetapp/aspnetapp).
 If you make an observable change, you will see it.
 If you make a syntax error, you will see compiler errors.

-Note: This example (and the ones the instructions that follow) configure ASP.NET Core via environment variables and disable using a launch profile (none of the launch profiles are compatible with this scenario).
+Note: This example (and those in the instructions that follow) configure ASP.NET Core via environment variables and disable the use of a launch profile (none of the launch profiles are compatible with this scenario).
 Instructions are provided later in this document that add and use a new launch profile, which removes the need for specifying environment variables with the Docker CLI.

-The following instructions demonstrate this scenario in various environments.
+The following instructions demonstrate this scenario in various environments:

 ### Linux or macOS